Like in every aspect of life, preparation is the key — especially when it comes to the great outdoors.

 Noise is generally an unwanted sound.
 If you’re sensitive to sound, then an electric tent heater is not the best choice for you.
 Electric tent heaters have built-in radiators and fans.
 If you want to get an electric tent heater, pick one that would generate little or no noise.

 The location of the camp is a big factor in deciding what type of tent heater you would want to bring along.
-If the place you have chosen is equipped with a power supply, then bringing along a electric tent heater might be the best course of action.
+If the place you have chosen is equipped with a power supply, then bringing along an electric tent heater might be the best course of action.

 Knowing your local rules and regulations (as well as the area’s topography) in advance is very important to help you choose a suitable camping spot.
 Two important spots to camp nearby are a good water source and the camping trail.
 Make sure these two spots are at least 200 feet away.
 Also, be aware of any bugs and insects around the area.